If you have any questions, please contact Grace Mitchell: email@example.com

-Google Analytics collect information in an anonymous form and will not allow us to identify you or collect any personal information about you.
+Google Analytics collects information in an anonymous form and will not allow us to identify you or collect any personal information about you.

-Google Analytics do not track your internet activity after leaving the website.
+Google Analytics does not track your internet activity after leaving the website.

 Internet browsers normally accept cookies by default.
 However, it is possible to set an internet browser to reject cookies.